ta2fb/pyex_cdk_cc/{{cookiecutter.project_name}}/README.rst

 Releases
 ########

-.. warning:: Make sure you have write permissions to the s3pypi bucket before running this command!
+.. warning:: Make sure you have write permissions to the s3pypi bucket and/or the CodeArtifact repository before running this command!

 .. code-block:: bash